NophKe/Vy/README.md

 Vy is a **light** python implementation of the Vi text editor.
 It has no external dependency outside standard lib.
 But it can use the Pygments library (if present) for syntax highlighting.
-It aims to stay below 3000 lines (including doc) and run on any modern python machine.
+It aims to stay arround 1000 lines (including doc) and run on any modern python machine.

 It tries to provide a classic Vi-like interface that aims to be easy to